jeromepm/AMIT/README.md

 ```

 ## Configuration
-The only configuration option currently is the port that it listens on.
+The only configuration option currently is the port that it listens on and the timezone for which the timestamps are derived from.

 ## Usage